Geometric bijections between spanning subgraphs and orientations of a graph

-By a dual argument, we get Theorem~\ref{th}(3).
-To be precise, for all statements and proofs, we switch cycles and cocycles, $\ker(D)$ and $\im(D^T)$, $\sigma$ and $\sigma^*$, $e\in T$ and $e\notin T$ for a spanning tree $T$, etc. In particular, for each spanning tree $T$, the face $\text{Face}_{\sigma^*}(T)$ of $[0,1]^E$ is defined to be the set of the continuous orientations where each edge $e\in T$ is oriented according to $\sigma^*(C^*(T,e))$.
+We may get Theorem~\ref{th}(3) by a dual argument.
+To be precise, for all statements and proofs, we switch cycles and cocycles, $\ker_\mathbb{R}(D)$ and $\im_\mathbb{R}(D^T)$, $\sigma$ and $\sigma^*$, $e\in T$ and $e\notin T$ for a spanning tree $T$, etc. In particular, for each spanning tree $T$, the face $\text{Face}_{\sigma^*}(T)$ of $[0,1]^E$ is defined to be the set of the continuous orientations where each edge $e\in T$ is oriented according to $\sigma^*(C^*(T,e))$.
 The tricky part is to replace the matrix $D$ with some matrix $D_*$ and hence get the zonotope $Z_{D_*}:=D_*([0,1]^E)$.
 The following construction is classic and we refer the readers to \cite[Section 2]{SW} for the technical details.
 Without loss of generality, we assume the first $r$ columns of $D$ form a basis of the column space of $D$.
 Hence they form an invertible matrix $P$ and then $P^{-1}D$ is of the form

-Note that $\ker(D)=\ker(D_0)$, $\im(D^T)=\im(D_0^T)$, and $D_0$ is totally unimodular.
+Note that $\ker_\mathbb{R}(D)=\ker_\mathbb{R}(D_0)$, $\im_\mathbb{R}(D^T)=\im_\mathbb{R}(D_0^T)$, and $D_0$ is totally unimodular.
 (We can use $D_0$ instead of $D$ in our theory and nothing else needs to be changed.)
-Now we introduce the "dual" matrix.
-Take It is easy to check $\im(D^T_*)=\ker(D_0)$, $\ker(D_*)=\im(D^T_0)$, and $D_*$ is totally unimodular.
+Now we introduce the ``dual'' matrix.
+Take It is easy to check $\im_\mathbb{R}(D^T_*)=\ker_\mathbb{R}(D_0)$, $\ker_\mathbb{R}(D_*)=\im_\mathbb{R}(D^T_0)$, and $D_*$ is totally unimodular.
 Then we can finish the dual argument.

 By the dual argument, we obtain a dual geometric construction to the one in Proposition~\ref{hocprop2}, a half-open decomposition of the set $S_{\sigma^*}$ of the $\sigma^*$-compatible continuous orientations.
 Here we point out that although the maps in Theorem~\ref{th}(2) and (3) agree on the set of $\{(\sigma,\sigma^*)\text{-compatible orientations}\}$, the two geometric constructions do not share the half-open cells corresponding to the trees in general.
 Indeed, $\dim(\text{Face}_{\sigma}(T))$ is not equal to $\dim(\text{Face}_{\sigma^*}(T))$ in general and hence the two half-open cells $\text{hoc}_{\sigma,\sigma^*}(T)$ are different.
 We will see in Section~\ref{tiling} (Proposition~\ref{cor5} and Proposition~\ref{dualcor5}) that they are dual to each other.
 This is one reason that we cannot combine the two geometric constructions in a naive way and hence derive Theorem~\ref{th}(1).